bachya/ecowitt2mqtt/README.md

 # Disclaimer

 The datapoints within this library and documentation constitute estimates and are intended to help informed decision making.
-They should not replace analysis, advice or, diagnosis from a trained medical professional.
+They should not replace analysis, advice, or diagnosis from a trained professionals.
+Use this data at your own discretion.

 # Quick Start